dfelinto/blender-manual/manual/advanced/scripting/introduction.rst

    These files are imported when starting Blender.
    They define most of Blender's UI, as well as some additional core operators.
 :Custom Scripts:
-   In contrast to add-ons they are typically intended for one-time execution via the :doc:`Text Editor </editors/text_editor>`.
+   In contrast to add-ons, they are typically intended for one-time execution via the :doc:`Text Editor </editors/text_editor>`.